dimitri-nicolo/calico/v2.0/usage/configuration/bgp.md

 ### Configuring a node specific BGP peer

-If your network topology requires specific peerings for each {{site.prodname}} node, you can use the `calicoctl` resource management commands to set up the peers specific to a {{site.prodname}} nodes.
+If your network topology requires specific peerings for each {{site.tseeprodname}} node, you can use the `calicoctl` resource management commands to set up the peers specific to a {{site.tseeprodname}} nodes.
 We refer to these as node specific peers.

 Configuring node specific peers is necessary when the BGP topology is more complicated and requires different peerings on different nodes.
 For example,